MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/manage-devices-with-intune-compliance-policies.md

 description:
 ---

-# Step 4.
-Require healthy and compliant devices with Intune
+# Step 3.
+Set up compliance policies for devices with Intune

 Enrolling devices into management gives you the ability to achieve even greater security and control of data in your environment.
 [Step 2.
 Enroll devices into management](manage-devices-with-intune-enroll.md) details how to accomplish this using Intune and Autopilot.
 This article covers the next step, which is to configure device compliance policies.